nodejs/node/doc/api/n-api.md

 ```C
 #include <node_api.h>
 ```
-and by checking, for all external library that it uses, that the external library makes ABI stability guarantees similar to N-API.
+and by checking, for all external libraries that it uses, that the external library makes ABI stability guarantees similar to N-API.

 ## Usage